-The validity of the analysis of the psychology and PsychTests datasets is bounded by the validity of our extraction of α estimates and exclusion of all non-α estimates.
+The validity of the analyses of the psychology and PsycTests datasets are bounded by the validity of our extraction of α estimates and exclusion of all non-α estimates.
 Our extraction method therefore prioritized specificity over sensitivity at the level of individual estimates.
 Although, separately, it should be noted that our approach cannot distinguish between multiple estimates taken from the same sample (e.g., α calculated using the full scale and then after dropping an item).
 On the one hand, this could result in unmodeled dependencies among the data.
 On the other hand, if items were dropped (or other post hoc modifications were made to the scale) in order to increase α to meet the rule-of-thumb thresholds, this would nonetheless be appropriately captured by our analyses (e.g., excesses at the thresholds due to α-hacking).
 This approach was additionally limited by the lack of standardized reporting practices for α in comparison to p values.
 While we have high confidence that only valid estimates of α were included in the final datasets, this was at the sacrifice of sensitivity.
 Many potentially valid but unclear or difficult-to-extract α values were excluded from the psychology and PsycTests datasets.
 It is possible that this extraction method was biased in some way.
-Inferences about the true distribution of α values in the psychology and PsycTests datasets should therefore be made with caution.
+Inferences about the true distribution of α values in the psychology and PsycTests datasets should therefore be made with much caution.
 However, the I/O dataset does not suffer from this issue due to its very different extraction method and the more standardized nature of α reporting in those journals (i.e., in the diagonals of correlation tables).
 The fact that evidence of α-hacking was found in both databases, using very different extraction methods, increases our confidence in the results.

-It is important to acknowledge that we studied reported α values, which may not represent the full sample of reliability estimates from the measures employed in the component studies.
+It is important to acknowledge that we studied reported α values, which may not represent the full range of reliability estimates from the measures employed in the component studies.
 The reported values may be distorted in ways other than α-hacking around the thresholds, for example: (1) not calculating reliability estimates, which is more common in stimulus-response laboratory tasks than self-report scales and which can hide very low reliability (Lilienfeld & Strother, 2020); (2) under-reporting of α values (Flake et al., 2017); or (3) opportunistically switching to other metrics of reliability (e.g., McDonald’s ω, ICC, or split-half reliability).

 Finally, we use the term α-hacking, which should not be misunderstood as connoting intentional deception.
 Comparable discussions about researchers’ intentions in specific cases have been had in the p-hacking literature and are generally an unproductive distraction (Nelson et al., 2018).
-We use the term hacking to make clear that plausible explanations for the effect we observed here attribute them to researchers' behaviors which serve to modify an index rather than some passive effect of the system (as with publication bias).
+We use the term hacking to make clear that plausible explanations for the effect we observed here attribute them to researchers’ behaviors which serve to modify an index in a way that overfits on the data at hand or where analytic choices are conditioned on their results, rather than some passive effect of the system (as with publication bias).

 Recommendations